andrealommen/PHY309/lectures/finalexam.md

 		(ii) Non-zero only at t= s/c?

-		(iii) Non-zero up until t = s/c and then non-zero after that?
+		(iii) Zero up until t = s/c and then non-zero after that?

 		Please justify your answer with very specific words or with math.